 How can you tell when the watermelon you’re growing is ripe and ready to be picked?

-Advice includes knocking on the rind and checking for color changes.
+Common advice includes knocking on the rind and checking for color changes.
 But does this help?
+These actions can provide clues but not the whole picture.

-Some tips will aim you in the right direction, but, ultimately, the only way to be certain a watermelon is ripe is to cut it open and check.
+But, ultimately, the only way to be certain a watermelon is ready to eat is to test it.

-4 Clues Watermelon May be Ripe and Ready to Pick
+- Signs Watermelon May be Ready to Pick

 If you know the type of watermelon you are growing, look up the estimated days to maturity.